jjgradwell/UbuntuConfigLTS/README.md

 ## Install Apache Web Server

-To install a fully functional Apache server, enter each of these commands on a separate line in the terminal, change {$USER} to your username
+To install a fully functional Apache server, enter each of these commands on a separate line in the terminal, change {user} to your username

 ```
 sudo apt install apache2 apache2-utils mod_security -y